someengineername/redr/README.md

 REDR - RAW EXIF Date Renamer

-A script with a simple task to complite: to rename files .arw or .jpg to 'YYYY_MM_DD_HH_MM_SS' pattern name.
+A script with a simple task: to rename files .arw or .jpg to 'YYYY_MM_DD_HH_MM_SS' pattern name.

 Made by simple intention to organize personal library of raw photos collected over 10+ years.